moussetc/mattermost-plugin-giphy/README.md

 ## Installation and configuration
 1. Go to the [Releases page](https://github.com/moussetc/mattermost-plugin-giphy/releases) and download the `.tar.gz` package.
 Supported platforms are: Linux x64, Windows x64, Darwin x64, FreeBSD x64.
 2. Use the Mattermost `System Console > Plugins Management > Management` page to upload the `.tar.gz` package
-3. Go to the `System Console > Plugins > GIF commands` configuration page that appeared, and choose if you want to use GIPHY (API key required, see below) or Gfycat.
+3. Go to the `System Console > Plugins > GIF commands` configuration page that appeared, and choose if you want to use Gfycat (default), GIPHY or Tenor (both of which requires an API key, see below).
-4. If you've chosen GIPHY, configure the Giphy API key.
-The default key is the [public beta key](https://developers.giphy.com/docs/) which is subject to rate limit constraints and thus might not work at any given time: **it must be changed**.
+4. **If you've chosen Giphy or Tenor, configure the API key** as explained on the configuration page.
 4. You can also configure the following settings :
-    - display style (for both GIPHY (see [rendition guide](https://developers.giphy.com/docs/optional-settings#rendition-guide)) and Gfycat (see [rendition guide](https://developers.gfycat.com/api/#best-format-to-use)))
+    - display style
-    - rating (GIPHY only, see [rating guide](https://developers.giphy.com/docs/optional-settings/#rating) for more info)
+    - rating (not available for Gfycat)
-    - language (GIPHY only, see [supported languages](https://developers.giphy.com/docs/optional-settings#language-support))
+    - language (not available for Gfycat)
 4. **Activate the plugin** in the `System Console > Plugins Management > Management` page

 ### Configuration Notes in HA